Gift Guide: Give an Experience

 Walking tours are always a fun gift and I can’t recommend the experience at Turnstile Tours enough.
 For the New Yorker, take them on the Immigrant Foodways tour, which travels through parts of Williamsburg seldom ventured to by the average resident, including inside the largely Hispanic Moore Street Market.
 For the out of towner, there are the Food Cart tours, in both Midtown and the financial district, that not only sample some of the finest fare from around the city, but tell the stories of the vendors.
 Turnstile is incredibly invested in social justice, so these tours always include a deeper conversation: you’ll get history, contemporary issues, and the narratives of the neighborhood.
 Gift certificates are available in dollar amounts or for specific tours.

-1 Response to “Gift Guide: Give an Experience”
+One thought on “Gift Guide: Give an Experience